Where Was “Napoleon Dynamite” Filmed?

 “We shot it in 23 days, so we were moving very, very fast; I just didn’t have a lot of film to be able to do a lot of takes.
 It was a bunch of friends getting together to make a movie.
 It was like, ‘Are people going to get this?
 Is it working?’”
 Almost two decades later, looking back on the film’s stunning success, it’s clear the answer was a resounding, “Yes!”

-Although no spaces in Preston are currently available for rent through Peerspace, quite a few options exist in and around Salt Lake City, Utah, one of the nearest major cities.
+While there aren’t tons of options in Preston, ID itself, there are quite a few Peerspace rentals between Preston and Salt Lake City, Utah, one of the nearest major cities.
 Take a look at examples of hourly production location rentals available.

 Renovated 1930's Store - The Store Front salt lake city rental